Laravel-Backpack/docs/6.x/getting-started-license-and-support.md

 <a name="add-ons"></a>
 ## Add-ons

-In addition to our core package (CRUD), we have quite a few packages you can install or download, that treat common use cases.
+In addition to our core package (CRUD), we have quite a few packages you can install or download that deal with common use cases.
 Some have been developed by our core team, some by our wonderful community.
 For example, we have plug&play interfaces to manage [site-wide settings](https://github.com/Laravel-Backpack/Settings), [the default Laravel users table](https://github.com/eduardoarandah/UserManager), [users, groups & permissions](https://github.com/Laravel-Backpack/PermissionManager), [content for custom pages, using page templates](https://github.com/Laravel-Backpack/PageManager), [news articles, categories and tags](https://github.com/Laravel-Backpack/NewsCRUD), etc.

 Take a look at:
 - [all official add-ons](/docs/{{version}}/add-ons-official)